Jute industry in Bangladesh: Pre-colonial and colonial eras (before 1971)

-During World War II, production increased, and by the end of the war, there were 111 jute mills in the region.
+During World War II, jute production increased, and by the end of the war, there were 111 jute mills in the region.
 Jute production took place in East Bengal, while all 108 jute mills were located in West Bengal.
 After the Partition of India, where West Bengal went to India and East Bengal to Pakistan, jute production faced difficulties: East Bengal was left with no jute mills available.
 From 1947 to 1948, there was free trade between India and Pakistan, until India declared Pakistan a foreign country and imposed border control.
-Pakistan began to develop its own jute mills in East Bengal.
+Pakistan then began to develop its own jute mills in East Bengal.
 India and Pakistan attempted to continue the jute trade between East and West Bengal, despite both attempting to become self-sufficient in the production and processing of jute.
-India cultivated domestic cultivation, while Pakistan encouraged domestic entrepreneurs to establish jute mills in East Bengal.
+India focused on domestic cultivation, while Pakistan focused on processing by encouraging domestic entrepreneurs to establish jute mills in East Bengal.

-Bawa Jute Mills Limited, Adamjee Jute Mills, and Victory Jute Products Limited were established in 1951 in East Bengal.
+Bawa Jute Mills Ltd., Adamjee Jute Mills, and Victory Jute Products Limited were established in East Bengal in 1951.
 Adamjee Jute Mills was built with financial support from the Pakistan Industrial Development Corporation.
-By 1960, the number of jute mills had increased to 14, and 12 of them were supported by Pakistan Industrial Development Corporation.
+By 1960, the number of jute mills in East Bengal had increased to 14, and 12 of them were supported by Pakistan Industrial Development Corporation.
 The majority of these mills were founded by non-Bengalis.
 This generated some tension and prompted the Bengali government to encourage more Bengali entrepreneurs.
-Abul Kashem Khan, the Minister of Industry, developed a plan to divide the Pakistan Industrial Development Corporation into two: West Pakistan Industrial Development Corporation and East Pakistan Industrial Development Corporation, to encourage more entrepreneurs from East Pakistan.
+Abul Kashem Khan, the Minister of Industry, developed a plan to divide the Pakistan Industrial Development Corporation into two new corporations, called West Pakistan Industrial Development Corporation and East Pakistan Industrial Development Corporation, to encourage more entrepreneurs from East Pakistan.

 The East Pakistan Industrial Development Corporation lowered the minimum number of looms required to open a factory and encouraged small Bengali entrepreneurs.
 This increased the number of jute mills owned by Bengalis.
 By 1970, East Pakistan had 77 jute mills, employing 170 thousand people.
 Pakistan earned 77 million rupees from the export of jute from East Pakistan and became the world's largest exporter of jute.
-Jute as percentage of foreign revenue increased from .2 percent in 1952 to 46 percent in 1970.
+Jute as percentage of foreign revenue increased from 0.2 percent in 1952 to 46 percent in 1970.